 What to do with old LEGO bricks?
-Start a LEGO building challenge and learn math concepts.
+Start a LEGO building challenge and learn math concepts and higher level thinking.
 This LEGO Challenge Game is for elementary kids who are learning basic geometry, and help them reinforce the concepts of area and perimeter.
+What is more, all the challenges not only reinforce math and geometry concepts, but also encourage higher level thinking skills.
+Students need some logic thinking and problem solving skills for these fun LEGO challenges on area and perimeter.

 What LEGO bricks are needed for this LEGO challenge game?